 Areas of Focus

-- Self-actualization for the highly sensitive personality, for intuitives, and empaths
+- Integrative mental health care for the highly sensitive personality, intuitives, and empaths

 Vesna Westbrook, MA, CPC

 I strongly believe that philosophy and spirituality offer important tools to help us navigate life.
 My counseling approach integrates philosophy, spirituality, and creativity with transpersonal psychology.